KCHZ: Early years

-Channel Z/Z95.7
+Channel Z 95

-The 95.7 frequency signed back on under the control of Radio 2000, Inc. on January 21, 1997, initially by stunting with all-80's music and a heartbeat sound effect for about a week, before flipping to a modern adult contemporary format as "Channel Z95.7" under new the current KCHZ calls.
+The 95.7 frequency signed back on under the control of Radio 2000, Inc. on January 21, 1997, initially by stunting with all-1980s music and a heartbeat sound effect for about a week, before flipping to a modern adult contemporary format as "Channel Z95" under the KCHZ calls.
+The name would be inspired by sister station WCHZ in Augusta, GA.
 This was the frequency's first attempt to target the Kansas City area.
 During this time, the station used the slogan "Kansas City's Superstation".
 KCHZ would gain a competitor in September 1997, when KYYS flipped to modern AC.
 In early 1998, KCHZ relocated its transmitter to its current location near Linwood to improve coverage within the Kansas City metropolitan area, particularly in Missouri.

+Z95.7

 By January 1998, KCHZ shifted to Top 40/CHR, then to rhythmic contemporary by 1999.
-During this period, KCHZ called itself "Z95.7 - Kansas City's Hottest Hits."
+During this period, KCHZ called itself "Z95.7 - Kansas City's Hottest Hits".

 The station was sold to Syncom Radio in 1999, and Syncom continued to adjust the station's image.
 KCHZ shifted back to mainstream Top 40/CHR in 2000, back to rhythmic CHR by 2002, then back to a mainstream CHR by late 2003, when Cumulus Broadcasting bought the station.